jamiehodge/tomlen/README.markdown

 ## Requirements

-Tomlen leverages Apple's Podcast Producer middleware and is therefore OSX only.
+Tomlen leverages Apple's Podcast Producer middleware and is therefore OSX only, using the system Ruby installation (for RubyCocoa support).

 ## Installation